-22 Construction projects are executed by organizations with limited resources within a defined period.
-Having sophisticated 23 multidisciplinary works, planning the harmonization of all these limited resources is enormously complex, and this increase the uncertainty in the construction projects [1].
-Furthermore, developments in technology upsurge the competition among 24 25 the construction firms, and this increase the number of fast-track projects as well as associated risks which may eventually 26 turn into delays.
-Coupled with the dynamic, turbulent environment of construction projects, time overrun is mostly 27 unavoidable in construction projects and the majority of the construction projects fail in settling time-related disputes [2].
+Construction projects are executed by organizations with limited resources within a defined period.
+Having sophisticated multidisciplinary works, planning the harmonization of all these limited resources is enormously complex, and this increase the uncertainty in the construction projects [1].
+Furthermore, developments in technology upsurge the competition among the construction firms, and this increase the number of fast-track projects as well as associated risks which may eventually turn into delays.